 d.
 Apprenticeship Completion Award Program

-Owen reminded the committee that the program will expire on June 30, 2017.
-It is included in the Governor's proposed budget for the next biennium, so it may be renewed for additional two years.
-The committee did not have questions or comments.
+Owen reminded the committee that ACAP will expire on June 30, 2017.
+It is included in the Governor's proposed budget for 2017-2018, so the program may be renewed for the next two years.

 e.
 Other